Girls’ Rehabilitation Facility Sexual Abuse Lawsuits

 - GRF – The facility may be liable due to poor training and supervision.
 Additionally, it may have to pay additional damages if it ignores complaints.

 - San Diego County Probation Department – The San Diego justice system is required to provide appropriate oversight to all facilities and protect the youth under its care.
 If they do not investigate complaints or take appropriate action to stop them, they are responsible.
+The San Diego County Probation Department has faced criticism for failing to adequately screen candidates before hiring.

 - Other Employees or Contractors – Anyone who was aware of the abuse but didn’t speak up or intervene could be considered liable.
 This is called contributory negligence, as they contributed to further harm by not protecting you.